-This chapter covers the operation of the CE-100T-8 (Carrier Ethernet) card supported on the ONS 15454 (15454-CE-100T-8).
-A CE-100T-8 card is also supported on the ONS 15310 (15310-CE-100T-8).
+This chapter describes the operation of the CE-100T-8 (Carrier Ethernet) card supported on the ONS 15454 and ONS 15454 SDH.
+A CE-100T-8 card installed in an ONS 15454 SONET is restricted to SONET operation, and a CE-100T-8 card installed in an ONS 15454 SDH is restricted to SDH operation.
+Another version of the CE-100T-8 card is supported on the ONS 15310-CL.

 Provisioning is done through Cisco Transport Controller (CTC) or Transaction Language One (TL1).
 Cisco IOS is not supported on the CE-100T-8 card.

-For Ethernet card specifications, refer to the Cisco ONS 15454 Reference Manual.
-For step-by-step Ethernet card circuit configuration procedures, refer to the Cisco ONS 15454 Procedure Guide.
-Refer to the Cisco ONS SONET TL1 Command Guide for TL1 provisioning commands.
+For Ethernet card specifications, refer to the Cisco ONS 15454 Reference Manual or the Cisco ONS 15454 SDH Reference Manual.
+For step-by-step Ethernet card circuit configuration procedures, refer to the Cisco ONS 15454 Procedure Guide or the Cisco ONS 15454 SDH Procedure Guide.
+Refer to the Cisco ONS SONET TL1 Command Guide or the Cisco ONS SDH Command Guide for TL1 provisioning commands.